Exactly how many people are left handed? Let’s find out!

 Ever signed for a delivery and had the driver ask if you’re a lefty?
 Apparently we’re still that much of a rarity that people feel the need to point it out to us every time they notice.

-I’m not having a go, I do it myself.
+I’m not having a go, as a lefty I do it myself.
 All the time…

 What makes for the fascination?
 Just how many people are left handed exactly?

 This figure is averaged from studies undertaken in North America and Western Europe.
 In these developed countries being left handed is less likely to be discouraged due to social stigmas, which should result in a less skewed overall number.
-Although it should be noted that left handed discrimination does still occur in these countries, such as this well publicised example in the USA in 2015.
+Although it should be noted that left handed discrimination does still occur in these countries.
+Read about left handed discrimination here.

 Right Handed (~87%).
 I’m sure you didn’t come to this article unaware that right handed people make up the majority of the population.
 It is estimated that right handed people amount to roughly 87% of the world.